 A senior’s income and assets must fall below certain levels to qualify for Medicaid coverage of their stay in a skilled nursing facility.
 If their countable assets exceed $2,000, they will not qualify until the excess is spent down or converted to an asset that is not countable.
 Income limits can be a little trickier to figure out.

 It was this very situation that led to the 1990 case of Miller v.
 Ibarra in Colorado.
 As a result of the decision in this case, those states that do not permit an income spend-down all offer Medicaid applicants the ability to set up a simple irrevocable trust to hold their excess income.
 Funds in this trust can be used to pay the Medicaid recipient a monthly personal needs allowance (approximately $60, but this varies by state) and, if applicable, pay their community spouse a minimum monthly maintenance needs allowance (MMMNA).
 From there, any funds that are left over are used to pay the Medicaid recipient’s nursing home bill.
 The difference will be covered by Medicaid, assuming the applicant otherwise qualifies.
-Such a trust is called a Miller Trust (after the case mentioned above), but it can also be referred to as a Medicaid Income Trust, a (d)(4)(B), an Income-Only Trust, an Income Diversion Trust or a Qualified Income Trust (QIT).
+Such a trust is called a Miller Trust (after the court case mentioned above), but it can also be referred to as a Medicaid Income Trust, a (d)(4)(B), an Income-Only Trust, an Income Diversion Trust or a Qualified Income Trust (QIT).